mahmoud/lithoxyl/docs/overview.rst

   # Add the sink to app_log, a vanilla Logger created above
   app_log.add_sink(sink)

-Using built-in Lithoxyl types, we create a filter, formatter, and emitter, then we bind them all together with a SensibleSink.
+In these six lines of code, using only built-in Lithoxyl types, we create a filter, formatter, and emitter, then we bind them all together with a SensibleSink.
 The output is first filtered by our SensibleFilter, which only shows critical-level successes and info-level failures, but shows all exceptions.
 Our SensibleFormatter provides a simple but practical output, giving us a play-by-play timing and message.
 That message is output to stderr by our StreamEmitter.
 Just don't forget to add our newly-created SensibleSink to the app_log.

 As configured, the app_log will now write to stderr output that looks like::